pennersr/django-allauth/docs/providers.rst

 URL).
 If you do not configure this correctly, you will receive login failures when attempting to log in, such as::

-    An error occured while attempting to login via your social network account.
+    An error occurred while attempting to login via your social network account.

 Use a callback URL of the form::